w-mayer/post_visit_analysis/README.md

 # Data Source
 All analysis is based on the public Northern Ireland Life and Times Survey (2023).
 For more information, visit: https://www.ark.ac.uk/nilt/

+# License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for more information.